-When looking at the grand scheme of things, this is just an o.k. lens, a great $500 full frame lens, but if money and size were no object and you were to compare this lens to bigger more expensive lenses, it’s just an o.k. lens.
-I’m talking about optics here, and I only say that because it’s a Canon, and you just expect them to pull off miracles and always drop show stoppers, and this lens, that is not.
+When looking at the grand scheme of things, this is just an o.k. lens, a great mid-range full frame lens, but if money and size were no object and you were to compare this lens to bigger more expensive lenses, it’s just an o.k. lens.
+I only say that because it’s a Canon, and you just expect them to pull off miracles and always drop show-stoppers, and this lens is not.
 Optically, it’s only just ok but it also doesn’t have blazing fast autofocus or weather sealing.
-And when I say ‘optically,’ I’m not just talking about sharpness.
-There is a lot more to a lens than sharpness and to me sharpness makes up only about 30% of what’s important when talking about overall image quality.

 I think the best way to sum up this lens is, it’s an amazing f2.8 lens that happens to shoot at f1.8 when you need it.
-It is only $500 dollars and it is fairly compact for a full frame 35mm f1.8 lens, so you have to expect a few compromises and a few issues.
-The cheapest Sony 35mm is the Sony Zeiss 35mm f2.8 lens and it costs $798.00.
-The only thing that lens has going for it is a small size, good center sharpness, micro contrast, and fast AF.
+It is fairly compact for a full-frame 35mm f1.8 lens, so you have to expect a few compromises and a few issues.

-These issues I have with the Canon 35mm f1.8 probably won’t bother most people since you don’t always notice them, but it starts with a pretty bad astigmatism at f1.8 and f2, so it’s a no go for astro photography.
+For one it has a pretty bad astigmatism at f1.8 and f2, so it’s a no-go for astrophotography.
 It’s also got some fairly bad vignetting at f1.8 and f2, and some noticeable distortion.
 Distortion and vignetting are all fixable in-camera with JPG or video but if you shoot RAW you have to fix in post.

 About that astigmatism . . .

 This lens is a ton of fun.
-On my EOS R is probably the most fun I’ve ever had shooting with a full frame system.
 The size and weight of this lens with the R camera is perfect.
 The IS is amazing, focusing is good (could be better though), and the control ring makes it way easier to access my ISO settings.

-If you have used the RF 24-105 f4 and like the build, you’ll be happy to know that this feels identical.
-Exactly the same plastic shell with a high quality finish.
+If you have used the Canon RF 24-105 f4 and like the build, you’ll be happy to know that this feels identical.
+The same plastic shell with a high-quality finish.
 There is some nice weight to it and it by no means feels cheap.